-From the pancake-flat Red River valley, through rolling hills and finally the rugged Badlands.
-Experience all of North Dakota.
+From the pancake-flat Red River valley in the east, through rolling hills of the central part of the state and finally the rugged Badlands of the west, experience all of North Dakota.
 Click here to view the I-94 Highlight Video.

 Follow Highway 281 from Whitestone Hill near Edgeley to the International Peace Garden near Dunseith.

 North Dakota is a state crafted largely by legendary heroes of the Old West, hard-working immigrants and pioneers who left a legacy that endures to this day.
 Here are 11 historically significant sites in North Dakota.

 Nestled in the scenic Turtle Mountains on the shores of Lake Metigoshe, Lake Metigoshe State Park is one of the most popular year-round vacation spots in North Dakota.
 Its terrain, amenities and location make it a winter destination.

 Beaver Lake State Park's gently rolling prairie provides scenic views for leisurely walks.
 In the summer, the lake attracts visitors for boating, canoeing, water skiing and fishing

 Lewis and Clark State Park is situated on one of the upper bays of Lake Sakakawea.
 The rugged buttes of the North Dakota Badlands display a towering backdrop to one of the state's best recreation areas.